yehudit96/event_entity_coref_ecb_plus/README.md

 # Revisiting Joint Modeling of Cross-document Entity and Event Coreference Resolution

 ## Introduction
 This code was used in the paper:
-<b>"Paraphrasing vs Coreferring: Two Sides of the Same Coin"<b/><br/>
+<b>"Paraphrasing vs Coreferring: Two Sides of the Same Coin"<b/> [link](https://arxiv.org/abs/2004.14979)
 Yehudit Meged, Avi Caciularu, Vered Shwartz, Ido Dagan

-and based on the code of the paper: "Revisiting Joint Modeling of Cross-document Entity and Event Coreference Resolution"<br/>
+and based on the code of the paper: "Revisiting Joint Modeling of Cross-document Entity and Event Coreference Resolution"

-A neural model implemented in PyTorch for resolving cross-document entity and event coreference.
+A neural model implemented in PyTorch for resolving cross-document entity and event coreference using paraphrasing knowladge.

 The model was trained and evaluated on the ECB+ corpus.

 ## Prerequisites